What You Need To Know About The Jeffrey Epstein Sex Trafficking Case

 Advertisement

-But following years of legal efforts by multiple victims, it seems like Epstein's time is up.
-He was arrested Saturday at New Jersey’s Teterboro Airport and if convicted, he faces up to 45 years in prison.
-Federal agents are hoping the case will allow more victims and witnesses to come forward, and are asking people to call the 1-800-CALL-FBI (225-5324) hotline if they have any information related to the case.
+But following years of legal efforts by multiple accusers, it seems like Epstein's time is up.
+He was arrested on Saturday at New Jersey’s Teterboro Airport and if convicted, he faces up to 45 years in prison.
+Federal agents are hoping the case will allow more accusers and witnesses to come forward, and are asking people to call the 1-800-CALL-FBI (225-5324) hotline if they have any information related to the case.

 Ahead, everything you need to know about Epstein and the charges against him.